bjcarlson42/blog-website-template-jekyll/_posts/2019-11-20-learn-python-variables-comments-and-data-types-tutorial-2.md

 tags: ['commenting','variables','data types','escape sequences']
 comments: true
 author: Benjamin Carlson
 description: Welcome back to the second post in the learn Python series!
-If you haven't read the first post where we go over setting up a Python coding environment on your local machine and write a simple "hello world program"...
+If you haven't read the first post where we go over setting up a Python coding environment on your local machine and write a simple "hello world program"
 img: /assets/img/posts/5-python-tutorial-2/python-tutorial-2.jpg
 alt: Python Programming
 ---